Isabella-Mitchell/lonely-house/README.md

 #### Check if item is a reservation in Checkout views

 * I included a reservation field in my OrderLineItem to allow me to offer add-ons in checkout, e.g. an insurance add on.
-However I have not included logic in my Checkout Views that checks for this.
-This would need to be rectorfied before further product types are added.
+However, I have not included logic in my Checkout Views that checks for this.
+This would need to be rectified before further product types are added.

 #### Add in a nights calulator to Cart Contexts.